sqlfluff/sqlfluff/docs/source/layout.rst

    SELECT 1 FROM some_cte

-By default, *SQLFluff* aims to follow the indentation most common approach to indentation.
+By default, *SQLFluff* aims to follow the most common approach to indentation.
 However, if you have other versions of indentation which are supported by published style guides, then please submit an issue on GitHub to have that variation supported by *SQLFluff*.